irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_05-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information/Lesson_Plan-Identify_Malign_Information.md

 An instructor must attend the following training:

-1. TRADOC-approved faculty course
+1. Unit Technical Exhcange training or TRADOC-approved faculty course
-2. Intelligence Analysis Certification

 An instructor should: